SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/0-RuntimeSystemOverview/runtime.md

 There is a need to have a kind of interface between the image (the sea of objects) and the VM executing such a sea of objects.
 In Pharo such an interface is cristalized by the _special objects array_.

 The special objects array is an array that references a set of special objects at _well-known indices_.
-The following snippet shows a couple of lines of the method `newSpecialObjectsArray` that recreates an array for such purposes (See Listing *@newSpecialObjectsArray@*).
+Listing *@newSpecialObjectsArray@* shows a couple of lines of the method `newSpecialObjectsArray` that recreates an array for such purposes.

 ```caption=An excerpt of the special objects array&anchor=newSpecialObjectsArray
 newSpecialObjectsArray